Program Director: Lauren E. Malinzak, M.D.

-The program is led by Marwan Abouljoud, M.D., current president of the American Society of Transplant Surgeons.
+The program is led by Marwan Abouljoud, M.D., past president of the American Society of Transplant Surgeons.
 Dr. Abouljoud is an extensively published thought-leader and innovator in the discipline of transplant surgery.
 He performed the first split liver transplant in Michigan in 1996, and in 2000 developed the first adult-to-adult living donor liver transplant program in Michigan.
 In 2005, Abouljoud developed the first active laparoscopic liver surgery program, and in 2008 was the first in Michigan to perform a laparoscopic live liver donor procedure for transplantation.

 Collaborating with Dr. Abouljoud in leading the department is Kimberly Brown, M.D., Associate Director of the Henry Ford Transplant Institute.
 Dr. Brown is a very active clinical investigator in viral hepatitis, advanced liver disease and post liver transplant management.
 She also serves as Chief of Gastroenterology and Hepatology.
 She is a member of the American Gastroenterology Association, the American Association for the Study of Liver Disease (AASLD), the American College of Gastroenterology and the American Society of Transplantation and was past co-chair of the Michigan Chapter of the American Liver Foundation.
 Currently, Dr. Brown is the Secretary for the AASLD and serves on multiple committees in that capacity.